MajedElwardy/SSV360/Seated_viewing_ACR_SSV360/README.md

 * The timestamps for each event that occurred during the recording of the data are provided for each participant.
 * Timestamps mark the starting and ending time for each event such as the different components of the subjective test including calibration, video, rating, and SSQs.

+## Participants_Information.csv

+* This file contains demographic information about the participants, i.e., age, gender, occupation, and level of experience with immersive media.